louis030195/ega/README.md

 ⚠️ Highly experimental ⚠️

+>If you cannot measure it, you cannot improve it. ~ Lord Kelvin

 Ego but female, because all AI assistants are female.

 The goal is to implement tools that